-AP source: Jets give QB Wilson 4-year, $35.15 million deal
+Jets give rookie QB Zach Wilson 4-year, $35.15 million deal

 “Zach’s going to sign.
 And when it happens is when it happens.
 I don’t try to worry about things I have no control over.
 So when it gets done, it’ll be awesome to get him back.”

 About 30 minutes later, the agreement was hammered out.
-So Wilson should be with the team for its next practice Friday.
+So Wilson should be on the field for New York’s next practice Friday.

 Fans who were starting to fret about the quarterback not yet signing took to social media to express relief.
 Even offensive lineman Greg Van Roten tweeted a gif of WWE wrestler Daniel Bryan doing his familiar “Yes!
 Yes!
 Yes!” chant.

-Wilson is expected to start Week One for the Jets, who moved on from Sam Darnold in the offseason by trading him to Carolina a few weeks before the draft.
+Wilson is expected to start the season opener at Carolina on Sept.
+12 for the Jets, who moved on from Sam Darnold in the offseason by trading him to Carolina a few weeks before the draft.
 Saleh and general manager Joe Douglas zeroed in on Wilson after being thoroughly impressed by the former BYU star at his pro day.

 Wilson became the Jets’ highest-drafted quarterback since Joe Namath went No. 1 overall in the 1965 AFL draft.
 New York has been looking for a consistently successful franchise quarterback since Namath’s last game for the Jets in 1976, and the team is hoping Wilson can be that player.